Top 13 Weight Loss Tips from Wellaholic

 5. Try to Avoid Non-calorie Sweeteners

 According to scientific research, non-caloric sweeteners may in fact raise cravings and also preserve food cravings for sweet stuff such as ice cream, chocolates and even candy.
-As well as one current independent research showed that changing beverages with non-caloric sweeteners to just water helped ladies drop weight.
+A recent study found that replacing sweetened drinks with water helped women lose weight.

 This may be as a result of an increased insulin secretion in anticipation that sugar will appear in the blood.
 Furthermore, for individuals that are at risk, non-caloric sugar can keep a wish for sweets and cause unnecessary cravings.